rlaphoenix/hdlg/README.md

 This project is looking for an Icon and Text Logo as well as a Banner artwork.
 If you have some free time and would like to contribute artwork to the project, let me know!

+## Installation

+    pip install --user hdlg

+To run hdlg, type `hdlg` into any terminal, command prompt, app launcher, or the start menu.

+If you wish to manually install from the source, take a look at [Building](#building-source-and-wheel-distributions).

 ## To-do

 - [ ] Craft initial GUI with Qt.